osu-translate-zh/osuid/README.md

 ## Parameter

+-c # Tell osuid that you will use curl.
--k #Tell osuid that you will use osu!API key
+-k # Tell osuid that you will use osu!API key.